 Blog - 6/4/17 - Latin Percussion Special Event at St. Mark's Sunday School with Ed Hill

-"Today we’re going to be learning about Latin Percussion.
+Welcome to the eighth year of Salsa Sunday (Ed plays 5 seconds of bongo drums).
+Today we’re going to be learning about Latin Percussion.
 Latin percussion is a class of instruments.
 Raise your hand if you have ever played an instrument.
 Latin Percussion defined: Percussion is the section of an orchestra that has the drums, but also includes instruments such as the Claves, Guiro, Wrist Slapper, Maracas, and the Cuica which is a Brazilian instrument used in samba music.
 Latin America is a geographic area comprised of South America, Central America and the islands of the Caribbean.
 The reason it’s called Latin America is because the language spoken in ancient Rome was Latin.
 Latin is a dead language, it is no longer used.
 When the Romans conquered most of Western Europe, the conquered territories based their languages off of the Roman’s Latin.
 These languages based on Latin are called Romance languages and include Spanish, French, Portuguese and Italian.
 When the Europeans colonized North America, South America and Central America, the lands that were colonized by countries that spoke Spanish, French and Portuguese (the Romance languages) are referred to as Latin America.

 When Beethoven wrote music, he wanted people who listened to his music to feel the same thing he felt when he wrote the music.
 Short, short, short, long; short, short, short, long – what do you think he felt when he wrote that piece of music?
 He wrote that music shortly after he discovered that he was going to miss a rendezvous with the woman he loved because his carriage got stuck in the mud, she thought he missed the meeting on purpose so she left before Beethoven arrived and they were separated forever.
 He felt anxious and sad and that comes out in that piece of music.
-Some people who can open their hearts to this music feel sad and anxious when they hear it, but in a mysterious way the music can also get them to feel good, restored, the soul feels a little healthier.
+Some people who can open their hearts to his music feel sad and anxious when they hear it, but in a mysterious way the music can also get them to feel good, restored, the soul feels a little healthier.

 The First Performance is called ra ra, ra-ra-ra.